African penguins

 Companies

-• We recommend Vodacom or MTN for most travelers
+• I recommend Vodacom or MTN for most travelers who want a physical SIM

-There are four physical cell providers in South Africa, plus a small number of companies that resell service on those networks.
+There are four cell networks in South Africa, plus a small number of companies that resell service on those networks.
 Vodacom and MTN have the best coverage, especially outside the cities, with Cell C and Telkom trailing behind.

 LTE data is available with all providers if your phone supports the right frequencies.

 I decided to pick up a Vodacom SIM, since the company boasted of having the fastest network in the country.
-My traveling companion bought one from MTN for comparison.
+My partner bought one from MTN for comparison.

 How to Buy a Prepaid SIM Card in South Africa